 One such example is the Coca-Cola company.
-The Coca-Cola Company uses BI solutions to help them make better decisions about its business.
+The Coca-Cola Company uses BI solutions to help it make better decisions about its business.

 For instance, the company uses data analysis to track sales and inventory levels.
 This allows them to ensure that they have enough stock to meet customer demand.

 The company also uses historical data to track sales data on a regional level.
 This helps them identify which regions are performing well and which ones need improvement.